Study in Venice

 The practice of walking, which is a fundamental element in the artist's research, will become an instrument for exploring the city and its immediate surroundings.
 During the planned collective walks, the students will be invited to collaborate actively through visual, tactile and sound practices and exercises.
 Said practices will be useful in informing the students’ own unprecedented vision of the city, regardless of the trajectories defined by mass tourism, which often does not take into account the complexity and fragility that characterise this place.

 The final part of the workshop will enable the participants to synthesise their experiences in the field and the theoretical courses into an intensive workshop that will see them create a 'souvenir' based on a project or a music text, which will represent their personal experience of the city and its ecosystem, including artistic performances.
 The materials collected during the workshop will thus be studied with the intention of transforming and overturning the rationale underlying souvenirs, that is, objects symbolic of the city and the tourist monoculture that defines it in the eyes of the world.

-The experience of the Summer School will be compiled in a notebook or in video/sound recordings that will document the three weeks of research on Venice.
+The experience of the Summer School will be compiled in video/sound recordings that will document the two weeks of research on Venice.

 Cecilia Franchini (Benedetto Marcello Conservatory)

 Stefano Riccioni (Ca' Foscari University of Venice)

 Giuliano Sergio (Academy of Fine Arts of Venice)

 Angela Vettese (Iuav University of Venice)